Kazmimasooma/Group-1-Disney/README.md

 <img width="1115" alt="Disney's Revenue" src="https://user-images.githubusercontent.com/93144225/163092473-01a3892c-6413-4e2e-9df3-3f9543282196.png">

-### How will our ML model helps in generating ongoing revenue using the verticals mentioned?
+### How Will the Machine Learning Models Assists in Other Business Verticals?

 Our ML models shows that movies grouping (or clusters) and their closest corresponding neighbours.